libin-code/rust-first-experience-presentation/src/rust-feats.md

 layout: intro
 ---

-## 🔐 &nbsp;Rust is also safe in dev and easy to use
+## 🔐 &nbsp;Rust is not only safe but also a friendly language

 <br />